 This topic is part of the tutorial that is intended for developers who plan to work on data models and ETL using CloudConnect.

-If you are interested in creating reports, dashboards, or metrics, start here.
+If you are interested in creating reports, dashboards, or metrics, start with Reporting and Dashboards.

-Before diving into the tutorial, let’s start with a brief look at how the various components of GoodData’s platform work together.
+Before you start, familiarize yourself with how the various components of the GoodData platform work together.

-GoodData’s cloud-based, multi-tenant platform can deliver reports on data from various sources, while allowing users to carry out ad-hoc analysis to answer pressing business questions.
-The sections below provide a brief conceptual overview of the fundamental elements of the platform.
+The GoodData platform can deliver reports generated from data from various sources.
+The GoodData platform allows users to carry out ad-hoc analysis to answer pressing business questions.
+This topic provides a brief conceptual overview of the fundamental elements of the platform.

-In GoodData, the basic unit of development is the GoodData project, which consists of user-defined metrics, reports, and dashboards, as well as the underlying technical objects that gather and store the project data.
-For those familiar with standard business intelligence architecture, a GoodData project corresponds to the concept of a data mart.
-The diagram below illustrates the GoodData project hierarchy:
+In GoodData, the basic unit of development is a GoodData project.
+A project consists of user-defined metrics, reports, dashboards, and underlying technical objects that gather and store the project data.
+For those familiar with the standard business intelligence architecture, a GoodData project corresponds to the concept of a data mart.

 The foundation of the project is the data that is uploaded to it.
 Raw data is stored as collections of facts and attributes: